 During the internship Josefin had the opportunity to work with a wide variety of objects from the amazing collection but with a focus on books from the Arabic collection.
 Josefin also learnt more about pigments and pigment consolidation.
 In addition to this, Josefin prepared objects for the exhibition Chester Beatty’s A to Z and several other temporary exhibitions.

-Following her internship Josefin has worked for The National Library of Sweden and Trinity College Library as well as for the Antarctic Heritage Trust and is working in Christchurch, New Zealand with paper and paper objects from The British Antarctic Expedition 1898-1900 (The Southern Cross Expedition).
-The objects were retrieved from the first Antarctic hut at Cape Adare and, once the project has been concluded, the objects will be returned to Antarctica.
+Following her internship Josefin has worked for The National Library of Sweden and Trinity College Library as well as for the Antarctic Heritage Trust, New Zealand, working with paper and paper objects from The British Antarctic Expedition 1898-1900 (The Southern Cross Expedition).
+The objects were retrieved from the first Antarctic hut at Cape Adare and once treated will be returned to Antarctica.
 She has since returned to Sweden and is currently working part-time and considering setting up her own conservation practice.

 “I am so grateful for this amazing experience and I feel that I have learnt so much, working with such amazing people.
 To anyone with an interest in book arts and printing the Chester Beatty offers the unique opportunity to trace a nearly perfect timeline of the history of the written word, from first century papyri down to contemporary art prints, not only through Western and European tradition but through material from Asia and the Middle East as well.
 I’m indebted to the Library and Contributing members for giving me the opportunity to work with such a unique collection and knowledgeable conservators.”

-Elisabeth Randell (2013- 2014) graduated with an honours degree in fine art at Queens University, Canada, before continuing on to obtain an Advanced Diploma in Museum Studies, Algonquin College.
-In 2013 Elisabeth moved to Dublin for an internship in preventive conservation at The National Gallery of Ireland.
+Elisabeth Randell (2013- 2014) graduated with an Advanced Diploma in Museum Studies, Algonquin College, Ottowa.
+In 2013 she moved to Dublin for an internship in at The National Gallery of Ireland.
 Following a short contract assisting with a digitisation project she was offered a nine month internship at the Chester Beatty.